Manchester Reform Synagogue

 The Manchester Reform Synagogue is a Reform Jewish congregation based in Central Manchester, England, in the United Kingdom.
+Its ministers are Rabbi Scott Aaron, Rabbi Warren Elf and Rabbi Emeritus Reuven Silverman.
 The congregation, founded in 1857 as the Manchester Congregation of British Jews, is one of the oldest Reform communities in the United Kingdom, and is a member of the Movement for Reform Judaism.

-The congregation built a synagogue on Jackson's Row in 1953 and vacated the site in November 2022.
-The synagogue was subsequently demolished in October 2023.
+The congregation built a synagogue on Jackson's Row in 1953 and vacated the site in 2022.
+That building was subsequently demolished in 2023.
 The congregation has been using temporary premises at Manchester University's Chapel on Oxford Road, since November 2022, while it seeks a permanent home.

 History

-Horatio Michollis, the inaugural president, and rabbi Solomon Marcus Schiller-Szinessy led a group consisting mainly of German-Jewish immigrants to form the congregation in 1857.
-It was the second reform congregation to be established in England and the first outside London.
+Horatio Michollis, the inaugural president, and Rabbi Solomon Marcus Schiller-Szinessy led a group consisting mainly of German-Jewish immigrants to form the congregation in 1857.
+It was the second Reform congregation to be established in England and the first outside London.

 The first synagogue was completed in 1858, located at Park Place, Cheetham Hill Road.
 This building was destroyed on 1 June 1941 as a result of bombing raids by the German airforce during the Manchester Blitz.